 - Monitor and Manage the Bullwhip Effect: The Bullwhip Effect is the well-known problem of over-response because locations are planned independently of one another (locations are planned independently between organizations as well, and the Bullwhip Effect exists inside and outside of supply chain organizations).
 Dr. Lee lists this as a separate item from point 2.
 However, I would argue point 2.
 Takes care of this.

 - Enable Visibility Up and Down the Supply Chain: All supply planning software should do this, but it is not distinctly a multi echelon criterion.
 Visibility could be provided solely by an excellent interface.
-The best visibility enabled view in a supply planning engine I have seen is in ToolsGroup SO99, which perhaps not coincidentally is a multi echelon application.
+The best visibility enabled to view in a supply planning engine I have seen in ToolsGroup SO99, which perhaps not coincidentally is a multi echelon application.

 - Synchronize Order Strategies: “Synchronizing the order cycles at the DCs with RDC (regional distribution center) operations reduced lead-times and lead-time variations between RDC and DCs.”
 (A multi-echelon approach makes this possible because the enterprise controls how and when a product enters and leaves the RDC.
 This is a nuanced criterion in that it is also rarely discussed.
 The concept of managing ordering such that it is coordinated between locations is a great leap conceptually for most supply chain practitioners.)

 - Offer Differentiated Service Levels: “The RDC can provide different service levels (for the same product) to different DCs.
 A multi-echelon approach makes this possible because the enterprise controls how and when a product leaves the DC.”
-(Here Dr. Lee is speaking of different service levels per location rather than different service levels per customer.
+(Here, Dr. Lee is speaking of different service levels per location rather than different service levels per customer.
 Differentiated service levels per customer would fall into the category of inventory optimization.)

 - Correctly Model the Interactive Effects of Alternative Replenishment Strategies of One Echelon or Another: I place this in the category of simulation and agree that multi echelon software should have the ability to perform simulation efficiently.
 Luckily most MEIO software does.